 Solution 2: Fix TouchableOpacity Delay in React Native

-Customization & Performance
+Customization include Performance

 <Pressable onPress={() => console.log("Pressed!")}>